rust-lang/rust/src/doc/reference.md

 of this definition means that it will use this definition when generating calls to the string equality function.

+The set of language items is currently considered unstable.
 A complete list of the built-in language items will be added in the future.

 ### Inline attributes